Fédérale 2

 Fédérale 2 is a rugby union club championship division in France.
 It is the sixth division of rugby above Fédérale 3.
 Teams can earn promotion to Fédérale 1, and subsequently, to the National 2 and Nationale leagues, and on to the professional leagues such as Rugby Pro D2 and the Top 14.

+History

+At the end of the 1996–1997 season, there were changes made to the national club competitions in France: